DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/argument-axis.md

 Field | Type | Description
 ------|------|------------
-x1 | number | The line start's x coordinate.
-x2 | number | The line end's x coordinate.
-y1 | number | The line start's y coordinate.
-y2 | number | The line end's y coordinate.
+x1 | number | The x coordinate of the line's start. x2 | number | The x coordinate of the line's end. y1 | number | The y coordinate of the line's start. y2 | number | The y coordinate of the line's end.

 ### ArgumentAxis.LabelProps